slvcsl/patentSilverStandard/README.md

 # Creating a Silver Standard for Patent Simplification
 This repo contains the materials for the paper "Creating a Silver Standard for Patent Simplification" (SIGIR 2023).

-This repo is WIP.
-If you have any questions, feel free to contact me.
+If you have any questions, feel free to contact me at silvia.casolaATunitoDOTit.

 Please cite: